translatorswb/autotemplater/README.md

 - `audio-rawdiarization.otr`: oTranscribe template with timestamps only (no transcription)
 - `audio-autotemplate.otr`: oTranscribe template with timestamps and transcription
 - `audio-transcript.txt`:  Plain text transcript with timestamps
-- `audio-subtitles.srt`: SRT format Subtitles
+- `audio-subtitles.srt`: SRT format subtitles

 Other output files for debugging purposes: